Learning Judo

 Kata - form practice

-Randori (free practice or sparing) prepares students for competition and allows you to feel what the techniques feel like against a resisting opponent, and helps you hone in on what you need to work on.
+Randori prepares you to apply your techniques in a live real situation, allows you to feel what the techniques feel like against a resisting opponent, and helps you hone in on what you need to work on.
+Competition is an extension of Randori with a specific set of Rules.

 Judo techniques range from basic body control to advanced throwing, grappling, and striking techniques.
 The techniques of Judo are separated into a number of categories: